 - The plan applies only to taxpayers that have been granted a homestead/farmstead exclusion under Act 1.
 If you have already been approved by the Allegheny County Office of Property Assessments, your tax bill will include a line showing the initial payment that is due under the installment plan.
 If you want to apply for a homestead/farmstead exclusion, please contact the Office of Property Assessments for further information.

-- To choose the payment plan option, you need only pay the first installment by the due date of September 3.
-Payments received after September 3 will be considered timely only if they contain an official U.S. Postal Service postmark of September 3 or earlier.
-If the first payment is late, you will be disqualified from the installment program for 2019, and you will be subject to payment of your entire tax bill in full subject to the standard deadlines and terms.
+- To choose the payment plan option, you need only pay the first installment by the due date of August 31.
+Payments received after August 31 will be considered timely only if they contain an official U.S. Postal Service postmark of August 31 or earlier.
+If the first payment is late, you will be disqualified from the installment program, and you will be subject to payment of your entire tax bill in full subject to the standard deadlines and terms.

 - Once you have made a timely first payment, you will be sent two additional billing notices with the due dates of October 31 and December 31.
 Payments received after either of these due dates, subject again to the official postmark, will be charged a penalty of 10%.
 If your payment is more than 10 days late for either of these installments, or if your payments for both of these installments are late for any period of time, then you will not be eligible for the installment plan the following year.

 If you have any questions, please feel free to contact our office at 412-364-0616 Ext.
 127.

 You're welcome to pay your real estate tax bill online (please note, the link takes you to an outside site).